Movies & TV / Reviews

 Andy Serkis – Knull

-The Last Dance runs like the executives in charge of this mess never watched a good comic book movie, instead opting to only watch the bad ones and seeing them as things to emulate rather than avoid.
+The Last Dance runs like the executives in charge never watched a good comic book movie, instead opting to view only the bad ones and opting to emulate them rather than avoid them.
 The film’s editing and narrative plotting look so choppy and disjointed that it appears no one was awake during the editing room.
-Otherwise, the film was so beleaguered going through production during both an actor and writers’ strike that Tom Rothman was desperate to keep the film under budget.
-So, as soon as something somewhat resembling a scene was completed, it was rushed into the final cut with someone at the helm saying, “Good enough.”
+Otherwise, the film was so beleaguered throughout its production during both an actor and writers’ strike.
+That Tom Rothman was desperate to keep the film under budget.
+As soon as a semblance of a scene was completed, it was rushed into the final cut with someone at the helm saying, “Good enough.”

 Venom: The Last Dance recounts the utterly frustrating bait-and-switch post-credit scene from Spider-Man: No Way Home.
 Eddie and Venom’s jaunt to Earth-616 is over before it even begins.
-That means Eddie is still a fugitive from justice, wanted for the death of Detective Mulligan (Graham) after the events of Let There be Carnage.
+That means Eddie is still a fugitive from justice, wanted for the death of Detective Mulligan (Graham), after the events of Let There be Carnage.
 Eddie concludes they should trek to New York City under the flimsy idea he can blackmail a judge into clearing his name.
-If Eddie is supposed to be an investigative journalist, one imagines his journalism degree was printed on construction paper with ink that looks suspiciously drawn with crayons based on that logic.
+Eddie is supposed to be an investigative journalist.
+One imagines his journalism degree was printed on construction paper with ink that looks suspiciously drawn with crayons.
 Unfortunately for Eddie and Venom, the military spooks of Area 55, a government organization dedicated to containing and studying alien symbiotes, are tailing the duo.
 Led by the tightly wound General Rex Strickland (Ejiofor), they are closing in on Eddie and Venom.

 The previous Venom entries suffered from choppy, disjointed editing, but The Last Dance truly takes the cake.
-The film juts through its plot without adequately establishing or setting up locations or crucial story elements.
-The narrative badly sets up character motivations.
-Despite the multitude of characters, many of them receive threadbare characterization or development.
-Running under two hours with credits, Marcel overstuffs the sequel with too many characters and subplots, with tons of sequel-baiting, references, and teases to big setups without suitable payoffs.
+The film juts through its plot without adequately setting up locations or crucial story elements.
+The narrative poorly sets up character motivations.
+Many of the multitude of characters receive threadbare characterization or development.
+Running under two hours with credits, Marcel overstuffs the sequel with too many characters and subplots, with tons of sequel-baiting, references, and teases big setups without suitable payoffs.
 The sequel plays out like Sony’s desperate attempt to emulate the MCU without understanding how or why the MCU worked in the first place.

-The Venom film series frustratingly waiting until its final entry to introduce its main villain does it no favors.
+The Venom film series’ frustrating wait until its final entry to introduce its main villain does it no favors.
 The movie inadequately integrates Knull’s presence throughout the narrative.
-He’s utterly unimportant in the grand scheme of things.
-He doesn’t interact with any of the crucial characters.
+He’s utterly unimportant in the grand scheme of things and does not interact with any of the crucial characters.
 The plot uses Knull to dump a boatload of hackneyed exposition in the opening minutes, but none of his verbose monologues truly matter.
 Knull appears under the expectation that he’s being set up for future films, but how does that work?
 The Last Dance is the last Venom and Eddie story.
 The story makes it clear this is Eddie and Venom’s last stand.
 In other words, Knull has no one to fight.

-So, the big bad doesn’t appear until now, and he’s still stuck in the background.
+The big bad doesn’t appear until now, and he’s still stuck in the background.
 Knull adds nothing to the overall film because his appearance amounts to very little.
-It’s hard to get excited about Knull appearing in the final installment of a film franchise with no idea how he’s supposed to appear later, where, and with who.
+It’s difficult to get excited about Knull appearing in the final installment of a film franchise with no idea how, where, and with whom he’s supposed to appear later.
 Spider-Man doesn’t exist in Venom’s universe.
 Who are the heroes he’s supposed to fight?
 Morbius?
 Kraven the Hunter?
-Once again, Sony desperately wants a shared superhero universe franchise, with Knull serving as the big bad, but they don’t have the heroes or film slate lined up to execute that plan.
+Sony desperately wants a shared superhero universe franchise, with Knull serving as the big bad, but they don’t have the heroes or film slate lined up to execute that plan.
 Sadly, excremental exposition and trite dialogue hamper one of the most exciting new modern Marvel Comics villains who debuted within the last decade.
 Knull lacks the proper care, planning, and development a villain of his stature truly deserves in The Last Dance.

-Chiwetel Ejiofor and Juno Temple, both talented thespians, deliver some of the most awkward performances in their careers in their respective roles as Rex Strickland and Dr. Teddy Payne.
-A role like this is beneath Ejiofor’s talents, portraying a painfully one-note, overly militant, sometimes idiotic, paranoid soldier who would prefer to shoot first and then ask questions later.
+Chiwetel Ejiofor and Juno Temple, both talented thespians, deliver some of the most awkward performances of their careers in their respective roles as Rex Strickland and Dr. Teddy Payne.
+Ejiofor is too talented for the role, portraying a painfully one-note, overly militant, sometimes idiotic, paranoid soldier who would prefer to shoot first and then ask questions later.
 Dr. Teddy Payne is obsessed with her symbiote subjects and wants to learn more about them.
 Christmas (Backo), another Area 55 scientist, appears equally enthralled with the symbiotes.

 Marcel’s script plays like the production split Dr. Teddy Payne into two characters.
 In the film’s most awkward dialogue exchange, Christmas flatly asks a lab assistant if she’s spoken to her family lately.
 The lab tech even more awkwardly responds, “Are you OK?”
 It was a strange inclusion, but such awkward, unnatural human interactions litter the runtime.
 The alien symbiotes show more personality and realism in their brief screen time than the human characters.

-As Eddie and Venom haphazardly make their way across the desert, they run into a family of weirdly inserted hippies who spent their entire life savings with the bonkers plan to visit Area 51 and hopefully see a real-life alien before the government shuts it down for good.
-The hipsters, led by dad Martin Moon (Ifans), are harmless and wholesome for the most part, other than the bonkers idea that they needed to go broke with the expectation of visiting Area 51 to see aliens.
-It would’ve been acceptable if they appeared for one or two scenes as Eddie and Venom make their way across Nevada in the hope of getting to New York City.
+As Eddie and Venom haphazardly make their way across the desert, they run into a family of weirdly inserted hippies who spent their entire life savings with the bonkers plan to visit Area 51, hoping to see a real-life alien before the government shuts down the base for good.
+The hipsters, led by dad Martin Moon (Ifans), are harmless and wholesome, except for the wild idea that they needed to go broke to visit Area 51, expecting to see aliens.
+It would have been acceptable if they appeared for one or two scenes as Eddie and Venom make their way across Nevada in the hope of getting to New York City.
 Unfortunately, Marcel opts to assemble the hipster family into supporting characters and keeps returning to them throughout the film.
 They easily overstay their welcome.
-Rhys Ifans’ role as Martin is amusingly ironic considering his previous experience with comic book movies, now appearing as a scruffy hippy and tertiary supporting character in The Last Stand.
+Considering Rhys Ifans’ previous experience with comic book movies, his role as Martin, a scruffy hippy and tertiary supporting character in The Last Stand, is amusingly ironic.

 The lone bright spot of The Last Stand is Tom Hardy’s Eddie Brock and his oddball friendship with Venom.
 Sadly, this version of Eddie and Venom never got the chance to play villains or antagonists first before embarking on a redemptive arc that could have put them on the path of becoming the Lethal Protector.
-That potential still exists in viewing the rapport between the two characters onscreen, but The Last Dance puts that idea to bed for good.
+In viewing the rapport between the two characters onscreen, the potential for Hardy as a superior version of Venom exists, but The Last Dance puts that idea to bed for good.
 Despite the film’s countless shortcomings, Hardy’s interactions with Venom provide the movie’s only charming, entertaining moments.
 Hardy imbues an exuberant naiveté in voicing the quirky symbiote, juxtaposing the alien entity’s lethal nature.

 Director Kelly Marcel isn’t totally to blame for the threequel’s incoherent messiness.
-In her directorial debut, she had the unenviable task of directing a comic book movie sequel under a rigid studio system under the oversight of rigid studio executives who were clueless regarding the Marvel Universe.
+In her directorial debut, she had the unenviable task of directing a comic book movie sequel under a rigid studio system under the oversight of inflexible studio executives who were clueless about the Marvel Universe.
 Not to mention, she had to direct the movie through two prolonged labor strikes.
-Making a movie is a tiny miracle, so completing Venom: The Last Stand was probably nigh-insurmountable.
-It’s no wonder the film looks like a chaotic trainwreck onscreen.
+Making a movie is a tiny miracle, so completing Venom: The Last Stand was probably extremely challenging.
+It’s no wonder the film looks like a chaotic train wreck.

 3.0